Try creating a Kubernetes cluster using GCP's GKE

 Setting environment variables

-Create a Kubernetes cluster with GKE
+Create a Kubernetes cluster on GKE

 In this example, we will start "3 nodes (3 instances)".

-*It may take about 3 to 5 minutes to start up.
+*Startup may take 3 to 5 minutes.

 gcloud container clusters create networklb --num-nodes 3

-*Startup successful.
+*Startup successful

-If you check the Google Compute Engine (GCE) control panel, you will see that
+If you check the Google Compute Engine (GCE) control panel, you

-three nodes (instances) have been created,
+see that three nodes (instances) have been created and

-each configured as a Kubernetes node.
+each is configured as a Kubernetes node.

-Deploy nginx on Kubernetes
+Deploying nginx on Kubernetes

 kubectl run nginx --image=nginx --replicas=3